 Add Existing user to sudo group Method 1

-First method is very easy, You just run the following command. and Normal user will be super user with in seconds.
+The first method is very easy, you just run the following command. and Normal user will be super user within seconds.

 #adduser username sudo

 I am going to add user (nonu) to sudo user so I used nonu instead of the username.
 See the following example: